JAlcocerT/Linux/content/docs/Linux_&_Cloud/cloud.md

 ```

-Intel Core i5-1135G7 ~ 41.14s & 91.1k total events 4 cores /
+* Intel Core i5-1135G7 ~ 41.14s & 91.1k total events 4 cores /

 <!--
 https://openbenchmarking.org/result/2403222-NE-INTELI54190 -->

-AMD 4600G
+* AMD 4600G

-AMD 5600G
+* AMD 5600G

 * Phoronix: ~11.6s
 * sysbench: 4 threads total number of events 194.4k / 1 thread 48.5 / all (6x2) cores 334.3k

-## FFMPEG Benchmark in Linux
+### FFMPEG Benchmark in Linux

 Benchmarking with FFmpeg on Linux can help you assess the performance of your system in handling video and audio processing tasks.
-Here's a guide on how to perform a benchmark using FFmpeg:

 1. **Install FFmpeg**: If you haven't already installed FFmpeg on your Linux system, you can do so by using the package manager of your distribution.
 For example, on Ubuntu or Debian-based systems, you can install FFmpeg with the command:
 ```sh